pavanpower8897/HighLevel/Books/DIA/Transactions.md

 have application programmers deal with performance problems due to overuse of transac‐ tions as bottlenecks arise, rather than always coding around the lack of transactions.

+(A single database can provide atomic transactions without 2PC)
-James Corbett et al., Spanner: Google’s Globally-Distributed Database (2012)

-The most dangerous transaction is often not the one doing the most computation.
+James Corbett et al., Spanner: Google’s Globally-Distributed Database (2012) The most dangerous transaction is often not the one doing the most computation.
 It is the one holding a popular resource while waiting on remote work.
+Transaction = correctness mechanism with a resource cost.
+Why performance bottleneck:
+The cost mainly becomes painful when:
+** long transaction + high concurrency + contention → bottleneck
+Why costly ?

 The strategic comparison is not: expensive distributed transaction